 The muttonbird is partly protected wildlife under the

 Wildlife (General) Regulations 2010.
 It is subject to harvesting by licensed harvesters during an annual open season determined under the

-An information sheet providing details of colonies that are open to harvest is mailed to the previous season's licence holders and is available on this website.
+The following information sheet provides details of colonies that are open to harvest and is mailed to the previous season's licence holders each year:

 Muttonbird colony information 2021 (121Kb)